subhodas09/scripts/README.md

 ## Troubleshooting

-Ensure that `kubectl` and `yq` are installed and properly configured.
+Ensure that `kubectl`,`jq` and `yq` are installed and properly configured.
 If you encounter issues with the script, check the following:

 - Verify that your Docker Hub credentials are correct.
 - Ensure that the Kubernetes secret name is correct and exists in the specified namespaces.